lukso-network/lsp-smart-contracts/docs/contracts/UniversalProfile.md

 constructor(address initialOwner);
 ```

-_Deploying a LSP0ERC725Account contract with owner set to address `initialOwner`._
+_Deploying a UniversalProfile contract with owner set to address `initialOwner`._

-Set `initialOwner` as the contract owner.
+Set `initialOwner` as the contract owner and the `SupportedStandards:LSP3UniversalProfile` data key in the ERC725Y data key/value store.
 The `constructor` also allows funding the contract on deployment.

 <blockquote>